exercism/python/exercises/practice/robot-name/.approaches/name-on-the-fly/content.md

     self.name = name
 ```

-We call `reset` from `__init__` - it's syntactically valid to do it the other way round, but it's not considered good practice to call [dunder methods][dunder-methods] directly.
+We call `reset` from `__init__` - it is syntactically valid to do it the other way around, but it is not considered good practice to call [dunder methods][dunder-methods] directly.

 This has almost no startup time and memory, apart from declaring an empty `set`.
-Note that the _generation_ time is the same as the mass generation approach, as a similar method is used.
+Note that the _generation_ time is the same as the [mass generation approach][approach-mass-name-generation], as a similar method is used.
 However, as the name is generated at the time of setting/resetting, the method time itself is higher.

 In the long run, if many names are generated, this is inefficient, since collisions will start being generated more often than unique names.